iremsamur/iremsamur/README.md

 :woman_student: I am a 3rd year student at Gazi University, Department of Computer Engineering.
 <br>
-:computer: I want to continue my career as a successful software engineer after graduating from university in frontend or backend software development fields.
+:computer: I want to continue my career as a successful software engineer after graduating from university in frontend or backend web software development fields.
 <br>
 :book: For this purpose, I improve myself with technical trainings and conferences in my student life.
 <br>